Coronary Artery Disease

 Coronary artery disease treatment

+Coronary artery disease can be hereditary—it may be inherited from a family member.
+If this is the case, the disease is often treated preventively with healthy lifestyle choices and consistent monitoring of health indicators like blood pressure and cholesterol levels.
 If you do have coronary artery disease, the same approaches used to prevent the disease are often used to treat it.
-If healthy lifestyle choices and treatment of pre-existing conditions or factors alone are not sufficient, more drastic measures—such as surgery or other medical procedures—may be necessary.
+If healthy lifestyle choices and treatment of pre-existing conditions or factors alone are not sufficient, more drastic measures—such as surgery or other medical procedures—may be necessary.Coronary artery disease prevention

-- Quitting smoking: According to the American College of Cardiology25, your risk for coronary artery disease drops relatively soon after you quit smoking.
+There are a number of ways in which you can help prevent developing coronary artery disease, including:- Quitting smoking: According to the American College of Cardiology[25], your risk for coronary artery disease drops relatively soon after you quit smoking.

 - Controlling your blood pressure: It’s important to ask your healthcare provider for a blood pressure measurement at least every two years.
 He or she may recommend more frequent measurements, however, especially if your blood pressure is higher than normal or if you have a family history of heart disease.

-- Checking your cholesterol: Regular cholesterol testing26 can help determine your risk of plaque buildup in your arteries that can lead to narrowed or blocked arteries.
+- Checking your cholesterol: Regular cholesterol testing[26] can help determine your risk of plaque buildup in your arteries that can lead to narrowed or blocked arteries.
 Cholesterol tests are important tools for determining your risk for CAD, as high cholesterol levels are often a significant risk factor for the disease.

 - Managing diabetes: If you have diabetes, careful blood sugar management can help reduce the risk of developing heart disease.